SimonBC3/SAD_MUIINF/README.md

 - Containerize the application using Docker.
 - Implement event-driven communication using KafkaJS.
 - Secure the application with Keycloak.
+- Deploy the infrastructure in a PaaS (Kumori).

 ## System requirements 🖥️